 National Leadership Program, Summer 2018

-Jaemi Hagen is a Communications Fellow at RespectAbility working on the Hollywood disability inclusion project.
+Jaemi Hagen was a Communications Apprentice at RespectAbility working on the Hollywood disability inclusion project.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Hagen is an advocate, activist and public speaker from Minnesota.
 He also is profoundly Deaf.
 Additionally, he is part of the LGBTQIA+ community.
 He joined RespectAbility because he wanted to be a part of making profound changes in disability rights, equity and accessibility all across the nation.

 Hagen’s primary goal is to reduce the stigma and misperception that people with disabilities cannot work, obtain an education or support a family.
 He wants to set an example for others and, through his own actions, show what is possible.
 Hagen also wants to promote and encourage speaking openly about disabilities and make it more of a conversational norm, rather than something to hide and be discreet about.